 Here are seven practices we find effective in managing NTFS permissions.

-#1 Full Control on the Share and specific NTFS permissions at folders
+#1 Grant Full Control on the Share and Specific NTFS Permissions on Folders

 #3 Organize your Resources

-For instance, if users require “Read” permission for several application folders, store those folders within a single folder.
-This will allow you to share that larger folder instead of sharing each application folder.
+For instance, if users require “Read” permissions for several application folders, store those folders within a single folder.
+This will allow you to grant the permission to that larger folder, instead of doing that for each application folder.

-#4 “Read & Execute” for Data or Application folders
+#4 Use “Read & Execute” for Application folders